Steel vs Wooden Sheds:

 However, If you have something specific in mind size-wise, contact us to see if we can work something out.

 Phew!
 You made it all the way here.
-So you can probably see that Steel Sheds are the preferred option for most people.
-All Weather Steel Sheds are affordable, secure and built to last.
-Wooden Sheds would be more for the visual impact, or perhaps for gardeners, who want something a bit more breathable.
+So you can probably see that it’s a real ‘horses for courses’ scenario with regards to which suits you better.
+Steel Sheds are affordable, require little input and built to last.
+Wooden Sheds would be more for the visual impact or for people who want a shed that will go be built for them and won’t get condensation.